JC3008/DataEngineering_Kubernetes/eks_airflow/configuration.md

 ## VPC and subnets
 As cloud9 runs on EC2 instance, you'll need a subnet to emsemble it.
 If you don't have one, read the following steps.
+### VPC
+Is a resource isolation protocol tha allows us to run our apps safetly.
+It is mandatory that a VPC is builded under a given region.

+### Creating a new VPC
+* Give it a name
+* Type a CIDR block (**I.E: 10.0.0.0/16**)
+* Choose "Not work with ipv6"
+* click on create
+Check your recent created VPC on "your vpcs".
+Note that this steps have been set manually, but it can be done using IAC.
+### Subnets
+* Subnets (You can create private and public subnets)

 ## Cloud9
 * Search for "cloud9" on AWS searching box